hazeycode/brucelib/modules/audio/README.md

 `audio.wav` also provides a `readFromBytes` fn for convenience.

 Use `Mixer.setInputSourceGain` to change the gain of a playing sound.
+Note that it is cheaper to directly set the gain on an input channel by it's index, in certain situations where one knows the input channel index definitately.

 `Mixer.stop` and `Mixer.stopAll` to stop a single or all playing sounds respectively.